khush-i97/CityPulse/README.md

-# FlowSight: Smart City Traffic Prediction Pipeline
+# FlowSight: Real-Time Traffic Congestion Forecasting Pipeline

 FlowSight is a smart city traffic forecasting pipeline that simulates and predicts congestion patterns using real-time stream processing and machine learning.
-This project is ideal for beginners looking to explore data engineering, PySpark, Kafka, and deployment with FastAPI.
+This project is ideal for beginners looking to explore end-to-end data engineering, model training, deployment, and interactive visualization.

 ## ✨ Project Highlights

 - Real-time traffic data simulation using Kafka
-- Stream processing with PySpark Structured Streaming
+- Stream processing with PySpark Structured Streaming or pure‑Python consumer
 - Parquet-based data lake (bronze layer)
-- Traffic speed prediction using a trained Random Forest model
+- Traffic speed prediction with a Random Forest model
-- FastAPI deployment for serving predictions
+- REST API for live predictions via FastAPI
+- Interactive Streamlit dashboard with map visualization

 ---